sahildharod/CS753-GradTTS/README.md

-## GRAD-TTS : Diffusion Probabilistic Model for Text-to-Speech
+## Automatic Speech Recognition (Course Work and Project)

-Team Members : Sahil Dharod (210070026), Azeem Motiwala (210070018), Jay Chaudhary (210070022), Shlesh Gholap (210070080)
+GRAD-TTS : Diffusion Probabilistic Model for Text-to-Speech Team Members : Sahil Dharod (210070026), Azeem Motiwala (210070018), Jay Chaudhary (210070022), Shlesh Gholap (210070080)

 The paper GRAD-TTS presented the first acoustic feature generator utilizing the concept of diffusion probabilistic modelling.
 The main generative engine of Grad-TTS is the diffusion-based decoder that transforms Gaussian noise parameterized with the encoder output into mel-spectrogram while alignment is performed with Monotonic Alignment Search.
 The model we propose allows to vary the number of decoder steps at inference, thus providing a tool to control the trade-off between inference speed and synthesized speech quality.